shikhragimov/ds_proto_docker/methodology.md

 ### Phases of CRISP-ML
 1. **Business Understanding**.
 Roles: Business Analyst, Data Scientist
     1. **Determine business objectives**.
-Create List of Оbjectives
+Create List of Objectives
     2. **Assess situation** It means lookup all resources, assess risks, assess return value, understand requirements, assumptions, constraints
     3. **Determine model's goals**
     4. **Determine initial data**
     5. **Produce project plan**.
 Here should be created projects page with all phases described here.
-    Also it should be decided:
+    Also, it should be decided:
         1. which initial models and algorithms should be,
         2. whether one should use supervised, unsupervised, reinforcement learning
         3. what will be an input and output data
 2. **Data Understanding** (Working with Raw Data).
 Roles: Business Analyst, Data Engineer, Data Scientist
     1. **Collect initial data**
-    2. **Describe data** (use notebooks, text editors etc, use pandas carefully cause it is to "heavy").
+    2. **Describe data** (use notebooks, text editors etc., use pandas carefully because it is to "heavy").
     The result is Initial Data Specification
-    3. **Explore data** (use notebooks, text editors etc, use pandas carefully cause it is to "heavy", make visualisation and descriptive statistics)
+    3. **Explore data** (use notebooks, text editors etc/, use pandas carefully because it is to "heavy", make visualisation and descriptive statistics)
     4. **Select data from third party sources** (External Data)
     5. **Verify data**